Scarlet Nexus: Story

 Later, both platoons plan to close the Kunad Gate without killing Yuito.
 First, they attempt to access the isolated Togetsu city's supercomputer archive, but it shuts down upon their arrival.
 They realize that there was another Red Strings user who may be able to close the Kunad Gate, Wakana Sumeragi.

+It is revealed that humanity as it currently exists originates from the Moon; humans fled to colonies to escape climate catastrophies long ago.
+The moon people eventually began to recolonize planet Earth, but we're severed from contact by a passing Comet made of a strange matter that forms the orbiting Extinction Belt.
+Togetsu is the last remnant of the moon people colonizers still aware of their origins.

 Kasane uses her Red Strings to meet with Wakana on the day she died and bring her to the present day.
 Yuito and Kasane learn from Wakana that the archive's shutdown was actually an importation of Red Strings research to past users, including herself.
 Wakana instructs the two to unravel any entanglements, any trace of people who journeyed through time.
 Afterwards, Wakana reveals that she herself is an entanglement and that her death will erase the entanglement she created when she traveled to the present with Kasane.
 She returns to her time and lives out her last few moments before her death.

 However, despite their efforts, the Kunad Gate remains unclosed.
 The platoons find out that Karen is the last entanglement as Karen travelled 2,000 years into the past and assassinated New Himuka's founder.
 That in turn caused this version of Karen to become linked with city supercomputer Arahabaki whilst in cold sleep, absorbing its knowledge and power.
 As such, Yuito, Kasane, and their platoons plead with Karen to unravel the last entanglement in order to close the Kunad Gate.
 Karen rejects their plea and plans to travel back in time one last time to save Alice from being metamorphosed into an Other.
 The group defeats Karen, and he finally agrees to assist them in closing the Kunad Gate.
 Using the combined powers of Arahabaki and all Red Strings users, the Extinction Belt is drawn into the Kunad Gate, eliminating them both forever.
 However, Karen copies the Red Strings power once more and leaps through time, rewriting history and saving Alice but eliminating himself from the timeline in the process.

 Much later, everyone pays their respects to Karen and goes their separate ways.